 Here, on the 6th pile on the Table, the 2♠ can be moved to the Foundation, since the Ace of the suit is already available.
 This unveils the following card on the 6th pile.

 Now, we see that we can move the 5♥ from the 6th pile to the 7th pile, which further unlocks move possibilities.

-- Always unveil the card from the draw pile before making any moves, classic solitaire strategy is that the more possibilities the better.
+- Always unveil the card from the draw pile before making any moves, a good solitaire strategy means the more possibilities the better.

 - Always place an Ace to the corresponding foundation when possible.
 As previously stated, this unlocks further possibilities for moves.

 - Do not empty piles if you do not have access to a King.
 An empty pile disallows all cards but the Kings.

 - Unveiling hidden cards is generally a good idea since they unlock more possible moves.

 - For empty piles, be careful when choosing what King to place onto the pile, since choosing the wrong suit might result in blocking.